godotengine/godot-docs/tutorials/plugins/editor/import_plugins.rst

 Trying the plugin
 -----------------

-This has been very theoretical, but now that the import plugin is done, let's test it.
+This has been theoretical, but now that the import plugin is done, let's test it.
 Make sure you created the sample file (with the contents described in the introduction section) and save it as ``test.mtxt``.
 Then activate the plugin in the Project Settings.